nikshen/OverBond_Assessment/README.md

 The bond `c2` is not included in the output because it is missing a property, `yield`.
 If *any* properties are missing from a bond object, *do not include it in the calculation and output*.
 You may assume you will always have at least one valid government bond and at least one valid corporate bond, for all inputs.

-## Command line interface
+## Command-line interface

-To make this challenge easier to work on, and easier for us to evaluate, you must implement a specific command line interface for your program, *regardless of which language you use*.
+To make this challenge easier to work on, and easier for us to evaluate, you must implement a specific command-line interface for your program, *regardless of which language you use*.
 For example, let the name of your executable be `sde-test-solution`, then your program should accept and use the following arguments only.

 `$ sde-test-solution input_file.json output_file.json `